sethbattin/discordwebhook/README.md

 How
 ---

+### Step 1: First post
-To follow this example step by step, start with the wiki page [Post your first message](https://github.com/sethbattin/discordwebhook/wiki/Post-Your-First-Message).
-To read the complete example, see [the html file](index.html).
+To follow this example step by step, start by downloading [the step 1 html file](step1.html).
+It will show us an almost-working HTML form that submits a message to discord.

+### Step 2: New form who dis?
+After the form is working, we can change it further.
+Download [the step 2 html file](step2.html).
+With this, we'll change the name attached to the message that appears in discord.

+### Step 3: 1000 words
+Now that we can control what we say and who says it, let's also upload a file!
+(Coming Soon)